Donald MacLean (ice hockey)

 Donald MacLean (born January 14, 1977) is a Canadian ice hockey coach and former professional player.
-He is currently an assistant coach for the Sault Ste.
+He was an assistant coach for the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL).
 MacLean played in the National Hockey League (NHL) with the Los Angeles Kings, Toronto Maple Leafs, Columbus Blue Jackets, Detroit Red Wings and the Phoenix Coyotes.

 Playing career

 As a youth, MacLean played in the 1990 and 1991 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Bedford, Nova Scotia.

 MacLean was selected 33rd overall in the 1995 NHL Entry Draft by the Los Angeles Kings.
 MacLean spent three years playing junior hockey in the Quebec Major Junior Hockey League.
 In his second year he tallied 89 points in 61 games playing for three different teams (Beauport Harfangs, Laval Titan Collège Français and Hull Olympiques).
 His NHL debut was in Los Angeles in the 1997–1998 season where he played 22 games notching five goals and two assists.

 On February 23, 2000, MacLean was traded by the Kings to the Toronto Maple Leafs for Craig Charron.
 MacLean spent the majority of his contract with the Leafs in the minors with the St. John's Maple Leafs of the American Hockey League.
 After finishing the 2001–02 as the AHL leading scorer, MacLean made his NHL play-off debut with the Leafs, playing in 3 games.
 On July 17, 2002, MacLean signed as a free agent with the Columbus Blue Jackets and appeared in four regular season games.

 On August 24, 2005, MacLean was signed by the Detroit Red Wings.
 In his first game as a Red Wing, MacLean opened the scoring against the Edmonton Oilers on an assist from Niklas Kronwall with a man-advantage.
 The Red Wings would eventually shut out the Oilers and MacLean was credited with the game-winning goal.